History of the Musical Stage

 During the Civil War (1861-1865), most theatrical troupes remained in the more populous and prosperous North, but actors were often allowed to cross the battle lines to provide entertainment on either side.
 After an initial financial panic, New York City saw a marked increase in theatrical attendance as people looked for lighthearted distractions.
 Broadway's wartime musicals ranged from outright fantasies (Cinderella) to topical burlesques (King Cotton, or the Exiled Prince).
 Laura Keene's troupe offered eight musicals as part of their ongoing New York repertory, until financial difficulties forced Keene to give up her theatre and take a repertory of non-musicals on tour from 1863 onwards.
 Sadly, Keene is mainly remembered because President Abraham Lincoln was assassinated while watching her performance in the popular comedy Our American Cousin in 1865 at Ford's Theatre in Washington, D.C.

 After the war, the musical stage -- like the nation -- faced a time of extraordinary redefinition.
 In 1866, two events set the course for the American musical theatre's future.
 The first (which is rarely noted) came in January, when a double bill entitled The Black Domino/Between You, Me and the Post became the first known Broadway production to call itself a musical comedy.
 Since no libretto or score is known to survive, we can't be sure what this material was like, but the very use of the phrase "musical comedy" shows change was in the air.

-The second big theatrical event of 1866 (which is often noted) came in September.
+The second big theatrical event of 1866 (and the one which is often noted) came in September.
 Some have called this production "the first Broadway musical," which is nonsense.
 However, The Black Crook was America's first bona fide nationwide musical blockbuster.